Visiting The Temples of Angkor

 54 Statues at the South Gate

-The last capital city under the Khmer Empire (once the most powerful empire in all of southeast Asia), Angkor Thom was established late in the 12th century.
-It is a massive complex of 9 square kilometers and was abandoned sometime before the early 17th century.
+The last capital city under the Khmer Empire (once the most powerful empire in all of Southeast Asia), Angkor Thom, was established late in the 12th century.
+It is a massive complex of 9 square kilometres and was abandoned sometime before the early 17th century.

 Royal Palace - Angkor Thom